habibseifzadeh/deploy-laravel-apps/README.md

 ./update-app
 ```

-Since the script has been written in bash, the user has to use shells that support *bash* if they would like to use the script in Windows operating system.
-I myself use it in Git bash without any problem.
+Since the script has been written in *bash*, the user has to use terminals that support *bash* if they want to utilize it in Windows operating system.
+I myself use it in *Git bash* without any problem.

 ## Contact